 (h) Amendment of Credit Event Upon Merger.
 Section 5(b)(iv) is hereby amended by adding the following phrase between the closing parenthesis and the semicolon at the end thereof: Aprovided, however, that the foregoing action or event shall not constitute a Termination Event if, in the case of a merger or consolidation of Enron Corp. with or into any Person, (1) Enron Corp. is the survivor, or (2) the surviving Person, if not Enron Corp., is organized under the laws of the United States or a state thereof and assumes all obligations of Enron Corp. hereunder, provided in each case that immediately after giving effect to such proposed merger or consolidation, no Event of Default (as such term is defined in the Credit Agreement referred to in Part 5(c) of this Schedule, as such Credit Agreement may from time to time be amended with the consent of Party B, or if such Credit Agreement should for any reason terminate or if Party B shall object to any amendment to such Credit Agreement, the term AEvent of Default@ shall be as the same existed immediately prior to such termination or amendment) or event which, with the giving of notice or the lapse of time, or both, would constitute such an Event of Default, would exist or result@.

+(h) The provisions of Section 5(a)(iv), (v), (vi) and (vii) (except to the extent Section 5(a)(vii) is an AAutomatic Termination Provision@ pursuant to Section 6(a)) will not apply to Party A.

+(i) Severability.
+If any term, provision, covenant or condition of this Agreement, or the application thereof to any party or circumstance, shall be held to be invalid or unenforceable (in whole or in part) for any reason, the remaining terms, provisions, covenants, and conditions hereof shall continue in full force and effect as if this Agreement had been executed with the invalid or unenforceable portion eliminated, so long as this Agreement as so modified continues to express, without material change, the original intentions of the parties as to the subject matter of this Agreement and the deletion of such portion of this Agreement will not substantially impair the respective benefits or expectations of the parties to this Agreement; provided, however, that this severability provision shall not be applicable if any provision of Section 1, 2, 5 or 6 (or any definition or provision in Section 14 to the extent it relates to, or is used in or in connection with any such Section) shall be so held to be invalid or unenforceable.

+(j) Maximum Rate; Disclosure, etc. Notwithstanding any provision to the contrary contained in this Agreement, the Default Rate, Non-default Rate, Termination Rate and any other rate of interest payable under this Agreement shall not exceed the maximum interest rate, if any, that at any time or from time to time may be contracted for, taken, reserved, charged, or received under applicable law.
+Any applicable interest rate expressed as an annual rate of interest shall, for the purposes of compliance with applicable law, be equivalent to such interest rate multiplied by the actual number of days in the calendar year in which the same is to be determined and divided by 365/366, as the case may be.(i) The Contract Currency shall be US dollars.

 [Remainder of page intentionally blank]

-HAWAII 125-0 TRUST
+HAWAII I II 125-0 TRUST

 By: Wilmington Trust Company,